BenJohnson0/DataAnalysisGUI-in-Java/README.md

 # JavaAssignment
 This java assignment demonstrates my understanding and use of various OOP concepts.

-Core Functionality:  build a tool that shows interesting facts from a dataset taken from data.gov.ie.
+Core Functionality:  Build a tool that shows interesting facts from a dataset taken from data.gov.ie.
+The dataset that I chose was "Unemployment Rate of Persons 25-64 years".
+It contains data from 2009 to 2021 about gender, education level and the rate of unemployment.

 Optional Functionality: . . . . . .